01 of 04

 - Vinegar and Steel Wool: Creating a silvery hue is easy.
 First, fill the spray bottle halfway with white vinegar.
 Tear a chunk of steel wool in half to fray the ends.
 Then, drop the steel wool into the bottle and leave in the sun for a day.
 Spray onto the wood.
 After drying, the wood will develop an attractive gray color, much like old pallet wood.

 - Pre-Mixed Accelerators: If you prefer to purchase a pre-mixed weathering agent, a number of paint and stain manufacturers sell weathered wood accelerators.
-The water-based Varathane Weathered Wood Interior Accelerator creates a silvery color, much like like the vinegar treatment.
+The water-based Varathane Weathered Wood Interior Accelerator creates a silvery color, much like the vinegar treatment.
 Advantages include low-odor (no vinegar smell), easy clean-up, and color consistency.

 04 of 04